sfomuseum/go-embeddingsdb/README.md

 This package and the tools it exports still occupy the in-between state of being general purpose tools and specific to the immediate needs of SFO Museum.
 That means it may not do what you need it to out of the box.
 If it doesn't we're certainly open to entertaining changes.

+## Documentation

+At this time `godoc` documentation is incomplete.

 ## Concepts

 ### Records

+Records contain individual embeddings values and related metadata.
+While not specific to image embeddings they are what most of the work modeling records reflects.

 ```
 // Record defines a struct containing properties associated with individual records stored in an embeddings database.